 Coffee Cake: Classic coffee cake incorporates cinnamon in the cake and the crumble topping.
 Here is a great coffee cake recipe to try.

 Savory Dishes Made With Cinnamon

 Cinnamon is also used in savory dishes.
 Here are some dishes that use cinnamon:

-Chicken with cinnamon: I make this all the time and it’s always a hit!
+Chicken with cinnamon: I make this recipe all the time for my family and it’s always a hit!
 The cinnamon pairs surprisingly well with the savory flavor of chicken and garlic powder.

 Drinks Made With Cinnamon

 Cinnamon isn’t just for cooking.
 Cinnamon is also a popular addition to many drinks.
 Here are some of them:

 Hot chocolate: There are many ways to make hot chocolate but this one is by far my favorite!
 Simply make your cocoa, top with whipped cream and then sprinkle with ground cinnamon.

 Cinnamon coffee: I’m a huge fan of coffee and when you add cinnamon to it it’s amazing!
 Go light when adding cinnamon to your coffee.
 A little milk or cream and then a sprinkle of cinnamon and you have a great cup of coffee.

 Tea: My favorite tea is chai tea, and while I usually drink it plain I have tried it with a bit of cinnamon added in too.
 Be careful not to use too much, as the flavor can quickly become too strong.